scorpido74/azure-docs.nl-nl/articles/active-directory/conditional-access/require-tou.md

 ---
-title: Snelstartgids - gebruiksrechtovereenkomst moet zijn geaccepteerd voordat u toegang tot cloud-apps die zijn beveiligd met Azure Active Directory voor voorwaardelijke toegang vereisen | Microsoft Docs
+title: Conditional Access require terms of use - Azure Active Directory
-description: In deze snelstartgids leert u hoe u kunt vereisen dat de gebruiksrechtovereenkomst worden geaccepteerd voordat de toegang tot de geselecteerde cloud-apps met Azure Active Directory voor voorwaardelijke toegang wordt verleend.
+description: In this quickstart, you learn how you can require that your terms of use are accepted before access to selected cloud apps is granted by Azure Active Directory Conditional Access.
 services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.topic: quickstart
-ms.date: 12/14/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: calebb
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: ba684209b497792cd2f520f6b530168959e62d7f
+ms.openlocfilehash: 3dd1b4cf554e773f49a15ac5cedcbcc5b3e710b9
-ms.sourcegitcommit: 79496a96e8bd064e951004d474f05e26bada6fa0
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67506907"
+ms.locfileid: "74380104"
 ---
-# <a name="quickstart-require-terms-of-use-to-be-accepted-before-accessing-cloud-apps"></a>Quickstart: Gebruiksrechtovereenkomst moet zijn geaccepteerd voordat u toegang tot cloud-apps vereisen
+# <a name="quickstart-require-terms-of-use-to-be-accepted-before-accessing-cloud-apps"></a>Quickstart: Require terms of use to be accepted before accessing cloud apps

-Voordat u toegang tot bepaalde cloud-apps in uw omgeving, is het raadzaam om op te halen van toestemming van gebruikers in de vorm van het accepteren van de gebruiksrechtovereenkomst (gebruiksvoorwaarden).
-Voorwaardelijke toegang van Azure Active Directory (Azure AD) beschikt u over:
+Before accessing certain cloud apps in your environment, you might want to get consent from users in form of accepting your terms of use (ToU).
+Azure Active Directory (Azure AD) Conditional Access provides you with:

-- Een eenvoudige methode voor het configureren van gebruiksvoorwaarden
+- A simple method to configure ToU
-- De optie voor het accepteren van de gebruiksrechtovereenkomst via beleid voor voorwaardelijke toegang vereisen
+- The option to require accepting your terms of use through a Conditional Access policy

-Deze quickstart laat zien hoe u configureert een [Azure AD voorwaardelijke toegangsbeleid](../active-directory-conditional-access-azure-portal.md) waarvoor een gebruiksrechtovereenkomst kunnen worden geaccepteerd voor een geselecteerde cloud-app in uw omgeving is vereist.
+This quickstart shows how to configure an [Azure AD Conditional Access policy](../active-directory-conditional-access-azure-portal.md) that requires a ToU to be accepted for a selected cloud app in your environment.

 ![Beleid maken](./media/require-tou/5555.png)